marc2332/bliss/doc/docs/flint_scan_plotting.md

 # Flint Scan Plotting

 On BLISS, online data display relies on **flint**, a graphical application built on top of [silx][1] (ScIentific Library for eXperimentalists).
-This application can be started automatically when a new plot is created if the SCAN_DISPLAY variable is properly configured in the BLISS shell.
+This application can be started automatically when a new plot is created if the `SCAN_DISPLAY` variable is properly configured in the BLISS shell.

 Flint listens to scan data source to know if there's something to display.
-The chart type (*curve*, *scatter plot*, *image*...) is automatically determined using the shape of the data.
+The chart type (*curve*, *scatter plot*, *image*...) is automatically determined using the kind of the data.
 The data display is updated in real time as it is created.

 ```python
 SCAN_DISPLAY.auto=True